 Is it only a matter of time before the chill reaches first public and then private institutions of higher education?
 Or has it already?
 The appearance of phenomena like the Professor Watch List may be amusing to some (and some may even be offended not to be on the list) but those who find it so must have a morbid sense of humor indeed.

-In an online exchange, University of Hawai’i Political Science Professor Jairus Grove noted Bill McKibben’s call to Baby Boomers to put their bodies on the line to fight climate change.
+In an online exchange, University of Hawai’i Political Science Professor Jairus Grove, author of Savage Ecology, noted Bill McKibben’s call to Baby Boomers to put their bodies on the line to fight climate change.
 (McKibben had just been arrested protesting Trump’s immigration policy.)